 Wesleyan in the News: April 2023

+President Michael S. Roth ’78 authored a review of “Unearthed: A Lost Actress, a Forbidden Book, and a Search for Life in the Shadow of the Holocaust” by Meryl Frank for The Wall Street Journal.
+The memoir details her research into her family’s history and a book inherited from her aunt, Mollie, which depicts the brutal murder of Jewish performers by Nazis—including one of her cousins.

-President Michael S. Roth ’78 told The New Yorker that reading storied texts with specific lens’ geared toward re-affirming your own beliefs is like “shooting fish in a barrel.”
+Roth told The New Yorker that reading storied texts with specific lens’ geared toward re-affirming your own beliefs is like “shooting fish in a barrel.”
 He spoke on the topic for a piece on Hillsdale College’s model and impact on education in conservative circles.
 He said, “all you’re learning about is your own superiority.”

 Tony Award winning Playwright and Director Lin-Manuel Miranda ’02, Hon. ’15 appeared on the Late Show with Stephen Colbert on April 4 alongside famed composer John Kander.
 The duo spoke about their writing partnership while working on the Broadway musical “New York, New York.”